CooleyBooley/EACFBRUMORSS/EACFBRUMOR.md

-* NOTE: Rumors on here are NOT confirmed as some of these date back to when the game was in an idea stage so not everything is 100%
+* NOTE: Rumors on here are NOT confirmed as some of these date back to when the game was in an idea stage so not everything is 100% and can be changed when game is released.
+IF YOU FIND ANY MORE LEAKS DM ME {My twitter: @MiraculousMani}

+>Credits:
+>
+>Matt Brown @ Extra Poitns
+>
+>u/Thibson50 on Reddit
+>
+>Bowling Green Instagram
+>
+>Jim Hejl on Twitter
+>
+>ULL on Twitter
+>